andyk75/Midi2dt_inJava/README.md

 # Midi2dt_inJava
 With this small java program you can control any software with you midi keyboard by the use of keyboard shortcuts.

+I started with the classical [midi2dt](https://github.com/antonio-m/midi2dt) in my mind, but I didn't like python and the way the configuration was used.
+So I started to build something similar with Java.

 I started this software to interface the Behringer XTouch Mini, but any other keyboard should also work.
 I used this midi-keyboard to control darktable for raw-photo development.

 ## Build